Deskasoft/HashifyNET/README.md

 }
 ```

-There are a lot more changes made to the library, and feel free to explore them by adding to your project.
+A significant number of additional modifications have been implemented within the library.
+We encourage you to integrate these updates into your project and explore them fully.
-We'd love to see what you are going to do or have done with our library, so feel free to share them with us at https://discord.gg/PrKery9.
+We are eager to observe the innovative applications you develop, or have already developed, using our library.
+Please feel free to share your work with us by joining our community at: https://discord.gg/PrKery9.

 Please visit [wiki/Release-Notes](https://github.com/Deskasoft/HashifyNET/wiki/Release-Notes) for more information about usage examples and the latest features available.